Embodied Knowledge Workshop 2026

 - The workshop is offered this time for adults 30 years old and above.
 We work in English.

 - Commitment is essential.
-12 people will be selected based on motivation letters and ability to commit to the process.
+15 people will be selected to participate based on motivation and ability to commit to the process.
+No special knowledge is required just the curiosity and willingness to be present.

 - No experience in movement, art, yoga, meditation or performance practices is required.
 The workshop does not aim to teach dance techniques or to push bodily boundaries in any way.